A new way to do business process modeling

 Here’s how (part of) a mapped process looks in ShiftX, with our notation:

-Process modeling vs. process mining
+Process modeling vs. process modeling

 So, what’s the difference between process modeling and this process mining that everyone keeps talking about?